Biography and Professional Experience

 Passionate about helping others and solving problems, Russell has also been active in training and education throughout his career.
-His leadership experiences include:
+His past leadership experiences include:

 Rob Russell has a BS in Sociology/Criminology from Northern Illinois University and a MA in Political and Justice Studies from Governors State University.
 Rob and his wife, Susan, have four children ages 13, 17, 19 and 22.
 The Russell’s live in South Elgin and are members of First Baptist Church of Geneva.

 Paid for by Friends of Rob Russell.
 A copy of our report is filed with the State Board of Elections and the Kane County Clerk is (or will be) available for purchase from the State Board of Elections, Springfield, Illinois, and the Kane County Clerk, Geneva, Illinois.
 Contributions or gifts to the organization are not deductible as charitable contributions for federal income tax purposes.